microsoft/health-architectures/Postman/README.md

 Now you will need to configure your two Postman environments (`api-for-fhir` and `fhir-proxy`) by retrieving values for `tenantId`, `clientId`, `clientSecret`, `fhirurl`, and `resource` from Azure Portal for Azure API for FHIR and FHIR-Proxy, respectively.
 Then you will populate the two environments (`api-for-fhir` and `fhir-proxy`) in Postman.

-## Postman environment setup for Azure API for FHIR access
+### Step 3 - Configure Postman environments
-Before you can access Azure API for FHIR, you'll need to create or update the following Postman environment variables.
+Before you can access Azure API for FHIR (hereto "FHIR service"), you'll need to create or update the following Postman environment variables.

 - ```fhirurl``` – The FHIR service full URL.
 For example, https://xxx.azurehealthcareapis.com.
 It's located in the FHIR service overview menu option.
 - ```bearerToken``` – The variable to store the Azure Active Directory (Azure AD) access token in the script.
 Leave it blank.